someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 On February 6, shortly after TekDek's extensive display of delusion, I emailed Daniel and requested the chat logs.
 As shown and discussed in the previous two chapters, TekDek was *"200% certain"* that he had warned me *"5+ times, at least,"* prior to the Lehxus rain.
 This was about 10 days before the golden opportunity to lock in a bet; **10 days *before* I agreed to place a bet** for *"multiple"* warnings (i.e., 2+ and not *"5+"*), within the *30* days preceding the mute (and not *"just days"*).

 Already back then, I was incredibly certain that he hadn't warned me even once.
-In fact, I was so confident, that I didn't ask Daniel for the logs just from a week or two prior to the mute (which, at that time, would have been sufficient to prove TekDek wrong), but rather for the entire **31** days before the mute.
+In fact, I was so confident, that I didn't ask Daniel for the logs just from a week or two prior to the mute (which, at that time, would have been sufficient to prove TekDek wrong), but rather for the entire **31** days preceding the mute.

 I received the chat log file ~14 hours later.